How To Reduce CPU Usage In A Redis Cluster

 In Redis, key sharding is a term used to describe the practice of distributing data across multiple Redis instances or shards based on the keys.
 This feature is provided by Redis Cluster and provides horizontal scalability and improved performance.

-Tyk supports configuring this behaviour so that analytics keys are distributed across multiple servers within a Redis cluster.
+Tyk supports configuring this behavior so that analytics keys are distributed across multiple servers within a Redis cluster.
 The image below illustrates that CPU usage is reduced across two Redis servers after making this configuration change.

 How do I configure Tyk to distribute analytics keys to multiple Redis shards?